linode/ai-quickstart-mistral/README.md

 ## 📋 Requirements

-- A Linode GPU instance (any supported GPU instance type)
+- A Linode account with GPU access enabled
   - **Note**: GPU instances require GPU access to be enabled on your account.
 If you don't see GPU instance types available, please contact Linode Support to enable GPU access.
+- Local system requirements:
+  - `bash` (version 4.0+)
+  - `curl` (for API calls)
+  - `jq` (for JSON parsing)
+  - `ssh` (for instance access)
+  - `netcat` (nc) (for connectivity checks)
+- Authentication (one of the following):
-- Linode CLI configured with API token (for script-based deployment)
+  - Linode CLI configured: `pip install linode-cli && linode-cli configure`
+  - OR use OAuth authentication (handled automatically by deployment script)

 ## 🎯 Use Cases

 ### For AI Explorers
-Try the latest open-source models (like Llama 3) in a chat interface without writing code or paying per-token API fees.
+Try Mistral-7B in a chat interface without writing code or paying per-token API fees.

 ### For Backend Engineers
 Get a stable, OpenAI-compatible API endpoint.
 Point your existing application to your own endpoint by simply changing the `BASE_URL`.